 JR Kansai Area Pass / Kansai Thru Pass

 If you’ll be riding the train a lot to get around the Kansai region, then you may consider getting a JR Kansai Area Pass or a Kansai Thru Pass.
 They’re both unlimited use passes, the main differences being that JR Kansai Area Passes are for JR trains and need to be used on consecutive days (1-4 day variants), while Kansai Thru Passes are for non-JR trains and can be used on non-consecutive days (2- or 3-day variants).
 Though they’re for use on different train lines, both can get you to Osaka from KIX.

 Another option is to get an ICOCA IC Card.
 It isn’t an unlimited use pass like the JR Kansai Area Pass but it’ll give you discounts on JR trains (including the Kansai Airport Express Haruka), the subway, private railways, and buses.
 Think of it as a stored value card similar to Seoul’s T-Money Card.

 Lastly, if Osaka is just one of many stops on a countrywide tour of Japan, then a JR Pass may be a good investment.
 As described, it’ll give you unlimited use of all JR national trains in Japan – including the Kansai Airport Express Haruka, Shinkansen bullet trains, and the Narita Express – for a consecutive number of days.
-You can purchase a JR Pass in 7-, 14-, or 21-day variants from Japan Rail Pass or Klook.
+You can purchase a JR Pass in 7-, 14-, or 21-day variants from Klook or Japan Rail Pass.

 HOW MANY DAYS TO STAY / SAMPLE ITINERARY